scarpazza/home-assistant-konnected-tutorial/README.md

 If you chose to use SmartThings rather than Home Assistant, you'd be already almost done at this step.

 ## Step 2 - integration

-In this step, you configure the Konnected integration.
+This step configures the Konnected integration.

 Start this process in the Home Assistant UI by selecting "Configuration", then "Integrations", then "Konnected.io".
 After you provide your Konnected username and password, HomeAssistant must create one device for each board you have.

-At this point you need to configure AGAIN your zones inside Home Assistant, replicating the same options you selected in the app in the previous step.
+At this point you need to configure *once again* your zones inside Home Assistant, replicating the same options you selected in the app in the previous step.
+(For the avoidance of doubt, I use the word *zone* as a synonym for sensor, as Konnected.io documentation does.
+This is a disjoint concept from Home Assistant's Zones, that are basically geofencing areas designed to track people's presence.)

 Do it by clicking "Options" on the card associated with each board.
-This is a laborious process: you'll be presented with two pages to configure zones 1-6 and 7-12 plus outputs, then as many additional pages as the zones you enabled.
-This is when the screenshot you took in the previous step comes in handy.
+This is a rather laborious process: you'll be presented with two pages to configure zones 1-6 and 7-12 (plus outputs), followed by as many additional pages as the zones you enabled.
+It is at this moment that the screenshot you took in the previous step comes in handy.

 Even if it takes extra time, choose good, descriptive names for the zones now, as opposed to choosing poor names that you'll come back to revise later.
 Home Assistant will create entity names based on your descriptive names.
 Doing things right the first time will save you time in the end.

 Good examples of descriptive names are "Bedroom window sensor", "Living room motion sensor" and "Boiler room CO detector".

 ## Step 3 - create the alarm automaton

 In this step you create what Home Assistant calls a "manual alarm control panel".

-Contrary to reasonable expectations, this panel performs only a few of the functions you would associate to a control panel.
+Contrary to reasonable expectations, this panel only performs a fraction of an alarm panel's typical functions.

-Think of it not as a fully featured alarm control panel, but rather as a simple finite state machine or *automaton*.
+You should think of it not as a complete control panel, but rather as a finite state machine or *automaton*.
-(Do not confuse automaton with automation - we will have instances of both.)
+(Do not confuse *automaton* with *automation* - we will have instances of both.)

-Specifically, the control panel automaton has:
+Specifically, the `manual` control panel automaton has:
   1. a defined collection of states: `disarmed`, `arming`, `armed_home`, `armed_away`, `pending`, `triggered`;
   2. customizable delays between one state and the other, and
   3. user interface code that displays the panel in the dashboard and takes your input.

-It is important to realize what the control panel DOES NOT do: it does not include triggers and responses.
-You'll need to write those yourself.
+It is important to realize what the control panel does *not*: it does not include **triggers** and **responses**.
-Specifically:
+You'll need to write those yourself:
-  1. you will define what trigger cause each transition from one state to the other, except for the arm/disarm UI inputs.
+  1. you will define what triggers will cause a transition from a state to another, except for the arm/disarm UI inputs.
 The most important among them will be what triggers the alarm;
-  2. you will define the response: i.e., how  you want Home Assistant to react when the alarm triggers, is armed, is disarmed, become pending, etc.
+  2. you will define the responses you want when the alarm enters or leaves certain states.
+They determines how Home Assistant reacts when the alarm triggers, is armed, is disarmed, become pending, etc.

 This tutorial covers triggers and responses in the next steps.
 In this step, you merely create the automaton.
-Do this by editing your `configuration.yaml` file.
+You do so by editing your `configuration.yaml` file.

-You might be surprised by my example creating not one but two panels: one for intrusion and for fire/CO.
+You might be surprised by my example creating not one but two panels: one for intrusion and for fire/CO (CO: carbon monoxide detection).

-I chose to do that because I desire different behavior from the two panels.
-For example, I want to be able to arm and disarm the intrusion alarm according to presence in the house, whereas I want fire/CO detection to be always active except for exceptional circumstances (e.g., when manually disarmed for maintenance or incident investigation).
+I recommend two distinct panels because you want them to behave differently.
+Specifically, you may want to arm/disarm the intrusion alarm automatically according to presence in the house, whereas fire/CO detection should always active (except for exceptional circumstances like maintenance or incident investigation).

 Here are the lines I added in my `configuration.yaml`: